RyanOfEastview/group4-finale/README.md

 -[Questions](#questions)

 ## Installation
-If you are setting the project up in your local computer, run "npm i" in your terminal after downloading the files.
-Next, type "npm run seeds" in the root directory.
+If you are setting the project up in your local computer, you can download the files and run "npm i" in your root directory terminal.
+Next, type "npm run seeds" in the root directory terminal.
 Finally, type "npm run develop" to start the application.
 After that, you will be directed to "http://localhost:3001/".
 You will be able to see the vacation memories web application.

 ## Usage
 You can see a few photos posted on the homepage.